Just like categories and tags help you organize your WordPress site’s posts, a user taxonomy helps your organize your WordPress site’s users.

 User taxonomies store all kinds of structured data about your members—any field that has a specific set of options can be stored in a user taxonomy.

-In v2.9 of Paid Memberships Pro, we introduced an interactive settings page to create user profile fields.
+Paid Memberships Pro offers an interactive settings page to create user profile fields.
 With a variety of popular field types, this feature is an evolution of our Register Helper Add On, which only supported adding fields via custom code.

 Using custom code, membership sites can register a custom WordPress user taxonomy field and capture structured data about their members on the checkout form or on a member’s user profile page.
 Here’s an email of four unique taxonomies, captured as a dropdown, multi-select, radio, and checkbox field type.